Abandoned in London as a child, Efe Obada returns home with the Carolina Panthers

-LONDON (WTVD) -- As the Carolina Panthers arrived in London Thursday morning for their first international game in franchise history Sunday against the Buccaneers, for one player it's a special homecoming.
+LONDON (WTVD) -- As the Carolina Panthers arrived in London on Thursday morning for their first international game in franchise history Sunday against the Tampa Bay Buccaneers, for one player it's a special homecoming.

-"To have this opportunity to play in London, it's just amazing!" explained Panthers Defensive end Efe Obada.
+"To have this opportunity to play in London, it's just amazing!" said Panthers defensive end Efe Obada.

 Obada is getting a lot of media attention in his hometown because his story is one that reads like a Hollywood script.